TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 14. Level 33

-Microbrewery with breathtaking views
+Microbrewery with breathtaking views of Marina Bay

 Beer fans looking for a new watering hole can now make their way to LeVel 33, Singapore’s highest urban microbrewery.
 Located on the 33rd level of Marina Bay Financial Centre Tower 1, the bar provides a good space to catch the sunset and escape the crowds at the same time.

-16. Long Bar
+15. Long Bar

 Birthplace of the Singapore Sling

-Image credit: @raffleshotelsingapore via Instagram
+Image adapted from: @raffleshotelsingapore via Instagram

 We’ve tasted numerous Singapore Slings around the island, but if you’re looking for the birthplace of this drink, Long Bar at Raffles Hotel is where you should fix your eyes and palate on.

-Their Singapore Sling ($39) was first created in 1915 for the sole purpose of giving women an excuse to drink alcohol in public without being judged as immodest.
+Their Original Singapore Sling ($44++) was first created in 1915 for the sole purpose of giving women an excuse to drink alcohol in public without being judged as immodest.
 The drink was created with a feminine pink hue to pass off as nothing more than fruit juice when it’s actually infused with a clear base of gin.

-The bar has a unique culture of encouraging guests to sweep peanut shells off tables so when you see the floor littered with peanut remnants, don’t be surprised.
+The bar has a unique culture of encouraging guests to sweep peanut shells off tables, so when you see the floor littered with peanut remnants, don’t be surprised.
 We’re quite sure this is the only place in Singapore that doesn’t penalise people for “littering”.

-17. Atlas
+16. Atlas

 Great Gatsby-inspired decor

-bars in singapore - atlas 2
+Best bars in Singapore - Atlas

-Image credit: @travelwithl via Instagram
+Image adapted from: @atlasbarsg via Instagram

 If you’re looking for an extra luxurious drinking experience, check out Atlas – a bar inspired by The Great Gatsby.
 The interior is opulently decorated with gold-plated statues, posh sofas and an alcohol shelf stretching across 2 levels.
 The ceiling is another stunner as it’s intricately decorated with bronze-coloured details of antelopes galloping through trees and fields.

-18. Mr Stork
+17. Mr Stork

-Rooftop bar with teepee huts
+Rooftop bar in Bugis with teepee huts

-Image credit: @zhengxier via Instagram
+Image adapted from: @andazsingapore via Instagram

 Fans of glamping can now curl up in boho teepee huts while sipping on cocktails at Mr Stork, located on the rooftop of Andaz Singapore hotel.

-19. Bar Stories
+18. Bar Stories

 Drinks customised according to personality

 If you’ve ever wondered how creative drinks can get, well, Bar Stories raises the bar for creativity by creating drinks based on your personality.
-This is the only bar in Singapore that doesn’t have a cocktail menu because it believes that every drink should be made different – just like people’s characters.
+This is the only bar in Singapore that doesn’t have a cocktail menu because it believes that every drink should be made differently, just like people’s characters.

 bars in singapore - bar stories